-We choose to use Responsible Down Standard certified down to ensure that our down comes from ducks and geese which have been treated well.
-The standard gives us visibility in our supply chain all the way back to the hatching farms and guarantees that the ducks and geese are healthy, well-treated and safe from inhumane practices like live plucking and force-feeding.
+We choose to use Responsible Down Standard certified down, a voluntary independent global animal welfare standard, to ensure that our down comes from ducks and geese which have been treated well, are healthy and safe from inhumane practices like live plucking and force-feeding.
 By 2016 100% of our down products will be RDS certified.
 Find out more about the RDS here.

 For more details on how we manage other animal based products you can read our Animal Welfare Policy here.

 As well as the farms and down processing factories being audited to the RDS standard, our garment factories, and even our warehouses, are also audited to ensure all the RDS down we buy gets into our down jackets and makes it into your hands.
 Only then can the products wear the RDS label guaranteeing that 100% of the down in your jacket is RDS certified.

 We’re not just looking at the fabrics we use but every stage in a products lifecycle from its design and production to its use and disposal.

 Longevity is a key pillar of performance for us, with innovative design, considered construction and rigorous field testing to ensure our products are built to last – we aim to give you years of enjoyment, to make the most of the resources that went into making our gear and help to cut down on landfill.

 On our Caring for your product page we provide detailed advice on how you can look after our technical kit to maximise its working life.
 And if one of our products lets you down due to a construction or quality issue, we will replace or repair it free of charge under our Lifetime Guarantee.